canonical/sdcore-nms/tests/device_groups_tests.md

 ## Empty State: No Device Groups

 ### 1. No Network Slices Available
-- Expected empty state message: No device group available
+- Empty state message: No device group available
-- Expected Button: `Go to "Network Slices" page`
+- Button: `Go to "Network Slices" page`
 - Table is not displayed

 ### 2. Network Slices Exist
-- Expected empty state message: No device group available
+- Empty state message: No device group available
-- Expected Button: Green `Create` button
+- Button: Green `Create` button
 - Table is not displayed

 ---